Tochemey/goakt/readme.md

 Communication between actors is achieved exclusively through message passing.
 In Go-Akt _Google Protocol Buffers_ is used to define messages.
 The choice of protobuf is due to easy serialization over wire and strong schema definition.
+As stated previously the following messaging patterns are supported:
+- `Tell/RemoteTell` - send a message to an actor and forget it
+- `Ask/RemoteAsk` - send a message to an actor and expect a reply within a time period
+- `Forward` - pass a message from one actor to the actor by preserving the initial sender of the message.
+  At the moment you can only forward messages from the `ReceiveContext` when handling a message within an actor and this to a local actor.

 ### Scheduler